Read through the five tabs below to learn about library work spaces available for your use.

 - Conversations should be limited to law school-related work

 Four conference rooms are available to UNM law school students, faculty, and staff.
+Click here to book a study room.

 - Reservations are made and room keys are checked out at the circulation desk